xplosionmind/old.tommi.space/_notes/public/Quit Spotify.md

 	- How to listen to whole albums
 	- How to like songs
 	- How to import Spotify liked songs
-	- How to improve bitrate (it's limited to 128kbps)
+	- How to improve bitrate (it’s limited to 128kbps)

 <br>
 <br>